-A: If an SIV applicant overseas chooses to participate in the R&P Program, the applicant's case will be assigned to a resettlement agency before departure to the United States.
+A: If an SIV applicant overseas chooses to participate in the R&P Program or Virtual R&P, the applicant's case will be assigned to a resettlement agency before departure to the United States.
 Prior to departure, the entity responsible for processing the applicant's case for R&P benefits - the RSC - will provide the applicant with information about the affiliate office that will provide services upon arrival.

-Q: Is there anyone I can contact to find out more about SIV resettlement benefits and post-arrival services?
+Q: Is there anyone I can contact to find out more about SIV resettlement benefits and postarrival services?